krischer/frankenflow/README.md

 └── config.json
 ```

+It is probably a fine idea to copy that and also the LASIF project in the initial state as `frankenflow` is unlikely to work the very first try.
+The copies make it trivial to restart the whole endeavour.

 ### Running frankenflow

 Four things need to run at once.
-I recommend to use `screen`/`tmux` for this purpose:
+I recommend to use `screen`/`tmux` for this purpose and just launch everything in a different pane/tab:

 1. `redis` - Either run via your system's services or just launch `redis-server`.
 2. `celery` workers.
 Launch with
    `celery -A frankenflow worker --loglevel=debug --pool=prefork --concurrency=1`
     No need to use a higher concurrency as `frankenflow` is serial for now.
-I might enable parallel execution in the future as its really easy to do but so far there is really no need for that.
+I might enable parallel execution in the future as its really easy to do but so far there is really no need for that as the workflow is almost completely sequential.
 3. The `frankenflow` server.
 Launch with `python -m frankenflow.server /path/to/flow_folder`.
-4. Something to trigger workflow iteration.
+4. Something to trigger workflow iteration every couple of seconds.
 A simple bash script will do.